redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

        Experimental mode is enabled, use at your own risk

        Validation
-        ✓  Checking devfile compatibility [71105ns]
+        ✓  Checking devfile compatibility [195728ns]
-        ✓  Validating devfile component [153481ns]
+        ✓  Creating a devfile component from registry: DefaultDevfileRegistry [170275ns] ✓  Validating devfile component [281940ns]

         Please use odo push command to create the component with source deployed
+    ```

+4. List the contents of the directory to see the devfile and sample
+    Java application source code:

+    ``` sh
+      $ ls
+      README.md devfile.yaml    pom.xml     src
     ```

 5. Create a URL in order to access the deployed component: